 Precision medicine promises personalized prevention, diagnosis, and therapy to give you the best possible health outcomes.
 Scientists are still in the early stage of understanding how precision medicine will best be utilized to treat obesity.
 Precision medicine studies are paving the way for personalized treatment of obesity when scientists know more about the genes contributing to obesity risk.

 If you want to lose weight without surgery, speak with your doctor or healthcare provider.
-At Everlywell, you can check in on your health and wellness by using telehealth to give you access to providers.
+At Everlywell, you can check in on your health and wellness by using telehealth to give you access to providers, including an option for weight loss online.
 You can also learn more about Everlywell and what is available for you.

 Weight management programs online: key points to know